|A Hogsmill & Cheam Walk

 This was formerly a ford known as the Ruxley Splash.

-the river on your right (do not take the path going off to the
+keeping the river on your right (do not take the path going off

 This open area was formerly pasture and meadow.
 The opposite side of the river was the site of gunpowder mills until 1875.